 Image Quality

-The following remarks are my personal opinions because we don’t perform dynamic range tests on RedShark, as we’ve already explained.
+The following remarks are my opinions because we don’t perform dynamic range tests on RedShark, as we’ve already explained.
 All of the videos were captured in BRAW 8:1.

-I used Resolve 16 to apply the Extended Video V4 LUT, making just minor exposure tweaks to an earlier node.
+I used Resolve 16 to apply the Extended Video V4 LUT, making minor exposure tweaks to an earlier node.
 I could have used different LUTs or started from scratch to grade the film, but I wanted you to see the BRAW footage as it is straight out of the camera with the most recent V4 LUT.

 The G2’s maximum ISO setting is ISO3200 since it lacks the dual native ISO of the BMPCC 4K.
 As you could assume, the picture grows noisier after you reach ISO 1600, but not to an unusable extent.

-a 300 fps 100% crop at ISO3200 @ 1920 x 1080.
+A 300 fps 100% crop at ISO3200 @ 1920 x 1080.
 Ignore the focus; I messed up when I took this macro picture.

 It is excellent to know that you can utilize these high frame rates and still get a high-resolution video with little to no artifacts because the resulting 1080p video, even if it is windowed, doesn’t seem to display any aliasing or resolution issues at 300fps.

 From the brief time I spent with it, it appears you can protect the highlights during initial exposure but be assured that you will have a lot of flexibility to draw back the dark areas.
-Playing around with exposure in Resolve, I could see that the G2 reaches fairly deeply into the shadows.
+Playing around with exposure in Resolve, I could see that the G2 reaches deep into the shadows.

 Blackmagic URSA Mini Pro 4.6K G2 Specifications